 Included in the celebration plans, ACGC hosted the New York University Child Study Center art exhibit “Childhood Revealed: Art Expressing Pain, Discovery and Hope” as part of their national tour.
-This exhibit consisted of 102 paintings and sculptures created by children offered a window into the lives of youngsters who have a mental disorder or have an emotional reaction to a difficult life circumstance.
+This exhibit consisted of 102 paintings and sculptures created by children and offered a window into the lives of youngsters who have a mental disorder or have an emotional reaction to a difficult life circumstance.
 Each piece of art was accompanied by the child’s commentary in English and Spanish.

 ACGC established an endowment with the Austin Community Foundation marking the 50th anniversary to ensure the long-term financial security of the organization.

 - 2003 - ACGC published its first book titled Principles of Good Parenting: A Handbook for Bringing up Mentally Healthy and Happy Children.
-This book was authored by Louise K. Iscoe after interviewing the clinical staff and Board members with clinical backgrounds to produce an easy to read, user friendly basic guide to parenting.
+This book was authored by Louise K. Iscoe after interviewing the clinical staff and Board members with clinical backgrounds to produce an easy-to-read, user-friendly basic guide to parenting.

 - 2007 – Partnering again with the Austin Independent School District and the U.S. Depart of Education, ACGC facilitated the nationally recognized, intensive Parenting with Love & Limits program for middle and high school students with multiple behavioral concerns and stressors, and their families.

 - 2013 – True to ACGC’s commitment to professional training and evidence-based treatments, ACGC achieved certified trauma-focused cognitive behavioral therapy (TF-CBT).
-TF-CBT is the most research supported treatment for trauma for children six and older.
+TF-CBT is the most research-supported treatment for trauma for children six and older.

 2020: The COVID Era